mas-bandwidth/gafferongames/content/post/serialiation_strategies.md

 }
 </pre>

 But what if the array of objects is very large, like 4000 objects?
 4000 / 8 = 500 bytes overhead, even if you only send one or two objects!
-That's... not good.
+That's not good.
 Can we switch it around so we take overhead propertional to the number of objects sent instead of the total number of objects in the array?

 We can but now, we've done something interesting.
 We're walking one set of objects in the serialize write (all objects in the array) and are walking over a different set of objects in the serialize read (subset of objects sent).
 At this point the unified serialize function concept breaks down.
-It's best to separate the read and write back into separate functions in cases like this:
+It's best to separate the read and write back into separate functions like this:

 <pre>
-bool write_scene_b( protocol2::WriteStream &amp; stream, Scene &amp; scene )
+bool write_scene_b( WriteStream &amp; stream, Scene &amp; scene ) {
-{
     int num_objects_sent = 0;
     for ( int i = 0; i &lt; MaxObjects; ++i )